-Commencing in February 2018, each module runs for between 2 1/2 and 3 days and includes a mixture of seminars, site visits and workshops to provide a flexible and interactive learning program.
+Commencing in February 2020, each module runs for between 2 1/2 and 3 days and includes a mixture of lectures, site visits, case studies and workshops to provide a flexible and interactive learning program.

 The modules address EPA and NEPM guidelines and new legislation as well as the requirements for consultant certification.

 - Environmental scientists, engineers, managers and consultants wanting to take their career to the next level

 - Professionals aspiring to become a site auditor, or certified environmental consultant, as part of their career development

 - Environmental engineers, environmental health and planning officers from all levels of government as well as occupational hygienists

 - Environmental consulting firms wanting further training in CSARM for their recent graduates

 - Science and engineering graduates looking to transfer their skills and experience to the field of CSARM

 - Environmental professionals considering a postgraduate qualification